Men’s testosterone levels decrease about 1-2% every year, but this decline is expected after the age of 30.

 How Do You Fix Low Testosterone?

-You can fix low testosterone by making specific lifestyle changes or undergoing testosterone replacement therapy.
-However, an individual must consult their doctor before trying any of these options.
+You can fix low testosterone levels by making specific lifestyle changes or undergoing testosterone replacement therapy.

 - Breast enlargement or tenderness

 - Skin irritation

 - Swelling in the ankles caused by fluid retention